 - The pleasurable nerves are only located on the outer one third of the vagina – any deeper and she’s not feeling it anyway.

-- The average vagina is only 4 inches deep, but it can stretch quite a bit.
+- The average vagina is only three to four inches deep.

 - Many women report that men whose penises are too big actually feel uncomfortable during intercourse, even painful.

 - Most of the nerve endings that cause females pleasure – eight thousand of them to be precise – are not even inside the vagina.
 They’re in the clitoris, which is where you want to be spending more of your attention.